Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 Allan Lee was running his business, Cafe Nube, when a half-dozen police cars and fire vehicles suddenly converged on the block that contains the 36th Street station.

+Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
+It wasn’t immediately clear whether officers had already been inside the station when the shootings occurred.

+“We say: No more.
+No more mass shootings.
+No more disrupting lives.
+No more creating heartbreak for people just trying to live their lives as normal New Yorkers,” Hochul said.
+“It has to end.”

-Associated Press reporters Michael Balsamo in Washington and Karen Matthews, Julie Walker, Deepti Hajela and Michelle L. Price in New York contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Associated Press reporters Michael Balsamo in Washington and Jennifer Peltz, Karen Matthews, Michelle L. Price and Julie Walker in New York contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0